 Over time, the aging process takes a toll on the skin around a person’s upper and lower eyelids, causing them to become droopy, loose and wrinkled.
 In some instances, baggy eyelids can also interfere with vision.
 If sagging skin around the eyes is one of your cosmetic concerns, blepharoplasty can help.

-Blepharoplasty, or eyelid surgery, is primarily an elective cosmetic procedure, but may also be reconstructive is your eye doctor believes excess skin is blocking your vision and causing difficulty with reading or driving.
+Eyelid surgery, or blepharoplasty, is primarily an elective cosmetic procedure, but may also be reconstructive if your eye doctor believes excess skin is blocking your vision and causing difficulty with reading or driving.
 This procedure is designed to remove sagging and excess skin around the eyelids.